What Are The Symptoms of a Heart Attack in Women?

 Chest pain is common but so are less obvious signs

 Heart disease kills more women than all forms of cancer combined.
-However, only about half of American women are aware that heart disease is their greatest health threat.
+It is also the leading cause of maternal death in the US.
+Yet, only about half of American women are aware that heart disease is their greatest health threat.

 “Even when women do have warning signs of a heart attack, they often are very different than the symptoms men experience,” says Poulina Uddin, MD, a cardiologist with Scripps Women’s Heart Center.
 “Both men and women may feel chest pain or break out in a cold sweat during a heart attack, but that is where most of the similarities end.”